 As regard the granularity, it establishes the length of the work done in the fragment and in some way the complexity of the fragment in terms of work product.
-There can be three kinds of fragment: phase, composed and atomic (see also Figure 1).
+As already said there can be three kinds of fragment: phase, composed and atomic (see also Figure 1).